-Most people have two separate palm lines called the Heart line and Head line in the upper half of their palms.
-However, approximately 10% of people have the Heart line and Head line fused together to form one straight line across the palm, which is known as the Masukake Line.
-While having this line has been associated with Down Syndrome as half of the people with Down Syndrome possess the Masukake Line, by Japanese it is considered an auspicious line to have for healthy individuals.
-In English, the Masukake line is also known as the Simian Line.
-Since Simian means monkey-like, which might not sound nice, it is also referred to as the Single Palmar Crease by palm readers.
+Most people have two separate palm lines called the heart line and head line on the upper half of their palms.
+However, approximately 10% of people have the heart line and head line fused together to form one straight line across the palm, which is known in Japan as the masukake line.

-Even in anime, a referral to the Masukake Line can be found, and especially fans of the One Piece series may find the following information interesting.
-Character Luffy also has the conquerer’s palm!
-The writer of One Piece thought that the Masukake Line suits Luffy’s personality, so he incorporated it into the design of Luffy.
+Even in anime, a referral to the masukake line can be found, and especially fans of the One Piece series may find the following information interesting.
+The character Monkey D. Luffy also has the conqueror’s palm.